LukeFraenza-ECAP/LukeFraenza-ECAP/README.md

-- 👋 They call me Luke Fraenza
+- 👋 They call me Lord Fraenza
 - 🌄 Good morning, how are you?
-I'm Luke Fraenza.
+I'm Lord Fraenza.
 - 👀 I’m interested in things
-- ⛔ I'm not a real Luke
+- ⛔ I'm not a "real" doctor
-- ✔️ but I am a real Fraenza
+- ✔️ but I am a real Lord
-- 🥼 I am an actual Fraenza
+- 🫅 I am an actual Lord
-- 🏠 I live like a Fraenza
+- 🏠 I live like a Lord
-- 🥁 I like to play the drums

 - 🌱 I’m currently learning.
 - 💞️ I’m looking to collaborate.
 - 📫 How to reach me?